LeadingIndiaAI/Sentimental-Analysis-Of-Memes/README.md

 1.Unimodel(Transfer learning) 2.
 Multimodel

-Our Proposed Method:
+Our Proposed Method based on Multimodel

-Use of Multimodel

-We used these to achieve more accurate results.
+We used these to classify the sentiment.

 1-Inception V3 for Feature Extraction